lmoravek83/monitorui/readme.md

 # <span style="color://37ABC8">Monitor</span><span style="color://FF6600">~~UI~~</span> - Infrastructure and Services monitoring

-Monitor~~UI~~ is infrastructure, network and services monitoring, with using of basic protocols (no agents installation on hosts required ).
+Monitor~~UI~~ is agent less infrastructure, network and services monitoring tool

-First, there is no UI (User interface), it was thought about it at beginning, but there are more important thinks, like life itself :) But do not worry, MonitorUI does great job, it has really good notifications via mail and very nice logs.
-Who wants another dashboard when you can integrate with such great tool like Grafana, Kibana, Splunk (this is not the advertisement) etc ...
-Also it does pretty nice color outputs on terminal (so your eyes will not be lost in shadows).
+First, there is no UI (User interface), it was thought about it at beginning, but there are more important things, like life itself :) But do not worry, MonitorUI does great job, it has really good notifications via mail and very nice logs.
+Who wants another dashboard when you can integrate throught logs with such great tool like Grafana, Kibana, Splunk (this is not the advertisement) etc. Also it does pretty nice color outputs on terminal, so your eyes will not be lost in shadows.

+Cnsole outpu example:

 ![MonitorUI](/img/monitorui.png)

-## Ok, stop talking, now what Monitor~~UI~~ can do for you ?
+## Ok, what Monitor~~UI~~ can do for me ?

 ### General

-* Agents / probes free monitoring - No installation required on monitored hosts / clients, Monitor~~UI~~ use wide general TCP/UDP protocols and Services (HTTP / HTTPS, WMI, DB connectors).
+* Agents / probes free monitoring - No installation required on monitored hosts / clients, Monitor~~UI~~ use wide general TCP/UDP protocols and Services (HTTP / HTTPS, WMI, DB connectors) to monitor the hosts.

-* Supported OSses: Windows, Linux, Freebsd, Unix etc. Also you can run it from the cloud or anywhere where Python 3 Works, like [https://www.pythonanywhere.com](https://www.pythonanywhere.com) (again, this is not an advertisement)
+* Supported OSses: Windows, Linux, Freebsd, Unix etc. Also you can run it from the cloud or anywhere where Python 3 works, like [https://www.pythonanywhere.com](https://www.pythonanywhere.com) (again, this is not an advertisement, just hints).

+* Advance notification - email recipients configurable per monitored site (monitored host)

+* Log format is prepared for machine processing

 #### Network monitoring

 * Ping
 * Port (unlimited ports per host)
-* SSL Certificate expiration check (configurable notification dates before certificates expiration)
+* SSL Certificate expiration check (configurable notification period before certificates expiration)

 #### Web functions monitoring

-* URL Response Code (useful to check if site works, or monitor health-checks)
+* URL Response Code (useful to check if site is reachable or monitor health-checks)
-* Web changes (check if web pages has changed, useful to monitor if website, health check is same or changed, yes you can define to ignore some elements if they are generated dynamically)
+* Web changes (check if web pages has changed between check, useful to monitor if website, health check is same or changed.
+You can define to ignore HTML elements if they are generated dynamically)

 #### Oracle DB

-* Query compare against expected result
+* SQL Query to compare against expected result

 #### SQLite DB

-* Query compare against expected result
+* SQL Query to compare against expected result

 #### WMI - MS Windows

-* Windows processes (check if Windows process(es) runs or not) *this works only if Monitor~~UI~~ is installed on Windows, Windows like windows :)
+* Windows processes, check if Windows process(es) runs or not.
+(This functionality is available only if Monitor~~UI~~ is installed on Windows)

 #### Other type of check needed?
 Write us feedback, we are open to all of ideas ;)